mcfunthomas/101-HTML/README.md

 # 101-HTML
-First Project on HTML, under the 2021 Ultimate Web Bootcamp Conditions
+First Project on HTML, under the 2021 Ultimate Web Bootcamp Conditions;
+index file should load